 Ease of Integration and Setup

 While Xano is often categorized as an "Intermediate" platform, its AI-powered Database Assistant simplifies the process by generating custom schemas based on a single prompt.
 You can also import data directly from CSV files, Airtable, or migrate existing SQL/PostgreSQL databases with ease.
-A noteworthy example from 2023 is BivwAk! by BNP Paribas, which launched an MVP in just six weeks using Xano, cutting development costs by 30%.

 Stephane Garnier, Manager at BivwAk!, remarked: "In 6 weeks, we released an MVP… and with a 30% reduction in cost.
-Xano's ability to adapt to governance is truly remarkable".
+Xano's ability to adapt to governance is truly remarkable."

 Cost-Effectiveness for Various Use Cases

 For those starting out, Xano offers a free "Build" plan ideal for prototyping.
 Paid plans begin at approximately $29 per month, providing additional API requests and scaling capabilities.
 To integrate Xano with Adalo, you'll need an Adalo Team Plan ($200/month) or higher, but eligible users can access the Xano Starter plan for free.
-The platform also includes advanced features like scheduled push notifications, automated loops, and complex data transformations - capabilities that would typically require extensive custom development.

 5. MS SQL Server

-Compatibility with No-Code Platforms
+Compatibility with App Building Platforms

-MS SQL Server is built to handle complex queries - like filtering, sorting, and aggregations - directly on the server, which is especially useful for datasets exceeding 2,000 records.
-Recently, Microsoft introduced a SaaS-based SQL database within Microsoft Fabric, tailored for low-code developers.
+MS SQL Server is built to handle complex queries—like filtering, sorting, and aggregations—directly on the server, which is especially useful for datasets exceeding 2,000 records.
+Microsoft has introduced a SaaS-based SQL database within Microsoft Fabric, tailored for developers.
 This offering eliminates the need for manual provisioning and leverages AI to fine-tune performance.
-On the security front, MS SQL Server supports multiple authentication methods, including Microsoft Entra ID (formerly Azure AD), SQL Server Authentication, and Windows Authentication.
-These features align with the efficiency seen in other no-code database solutions, making it a reliable option for enterprise-grade applications.

 Scalability for App Growth

-Scalability is one of MS SQL Server's strengths.
-It processes filtering and sorting operations on the backend, ensuring only essential data is sent to the app.
-The platform also supports stored procedures to streamline operations.
 For instance, the SQL Server connector allows up to 125 concurrent calls per connection in Power Apps and up to 200 in Logic Apps, enabling multiple users to interact with the database simultaneously.
-Companies using no-code platforms report significant cost savings - averaging $1.7 million annually compared to traditional development.
-By 2025, 70% of new applications are expected to use low-code or no-code technologies.
-Additionally, Adalo’s integration with SQL Server handles over 20 million data requests daily, showcasing its capacity to manage high-demand environments.
+Companies using app building platforms report significant cost savings—averaging $1.7 million annually compared to traditional development.

 Ease of Integration and Setup